zero64801/koboldcpp-rocm/README.md

 - KoboldCpp now has an **official Colab GPU Notebook**!
 This is an easy way to get started without installing anything in a minute or two.
 [Try it here!](https://colab.research.google.com/github/LostRuins/koboldcpp/blob/concedo/colab.ipynb).
 - Note that KoboldCpp is not responsible for your usage of this Colab Notebook, you should ensure that your own usage complies with Google Colab's terms of use.

+## Run on RunPod
+- KoboldCpp can now be used on RunPod cloud GPUs!
+This is an easy way to get started without installing anything in a minute or two, and is very scalable, capable of running 70B+ models at afforable cost.
+[Try our RunPod image here!](https://koboldai.org/runpodcpp).

 ## OSX and Linux

 ### Linux Usage (Precompiled Binary, Recommended)